haashemi/go-harfbuzz/README.md

 # Go Harfbuzz bindings

-**This package is currently work-in-progress.**
+> [!NOTE]
+> go-harfbuzz is currently work-in-progress.
+The current goal is to implement all Harfbuzz v8.3 methods and then start to support newer versions.

-go-harfbuzz is a Golang bindings to the Harfbuzz text shaping engine.
+go-harfbuzz is a Golang binding to the Harfbuzz text shaping engine.

 ## Requirements:

-- harfbuzz
-- pkg-config
-- CGO enabled
+- Having `CGO` enabled
+- Having `pkg-config` installed.
+- Having `harfbuzz` installed.
+  - version: `8.3` or above.
+  - dev version required. (pkg-config should find it)

 ## Installation: